 Experienced Rs.
 30-45,000/-

 - Risk level: Medium

 - Where to start: Start with websites where you can apply for freelancing projects.
-Some options of such International sites are:
+Some options for such International sites are:

 - Size / Competitiveness: High.
-As mentioned before, all one needs to do this job is a good command over English, decent internet connection and a laptop/computer.
+As mentioned before, all one needs to do this job is a good command of English, a decent internet connection, and a laptop/computer.
 It is imperative that one creates a niche to demand exclusivity in both work and payment.

 4. Publishing House

-There are many editors of leading publishing houses of India who are also published authors today like Siddhesh Inamdar (The Story of a long distance marriage, 2018) and Anant (Play with me, 2014) to quote a few.
-Interestingly, Toni Morrison also began her publishing career as an editor at Random House’s textbook division in Syracuse while Margaret Atwood briefly worked with a Canadian publishing house, Anansi, as an editor.
+There are many editors of leading Indian publishing houses who have published authors themselves, like Siddhesh Inamdar (The Story of a long-distance marriage, 2018) and Anant (Play with me, 2014) to quote a few.
+Toni Morrison also began her publishing career as an editor at Random House’s textbook division in Syracuse while Margaret Atwood briefly worked with a Canadian publishing house, Anansi, as an editor.

 - Monthly earning from writing : (Range) Newbie Rs.
 10-15,000/-

 Experienced Rs.
 25-40,000/-

 - Where to start: An ideal candidate would be someone with prior experience in literature, preferably someone who also holds the relevant qualifications.
 However, you can always explore this possibility as a beginner so long as your language skills are par excellence and you have a keen interest in literature.
 The best place to start would be the official sites of these publishing houses which have a “Work with us” segment where they regularly post job vacancies in their organizations.
 Apart from that, you can also try looking up Twitter (#JobsinPublishing).